 Boulevard Saint-Laurent: Where French Meets English

 The Main is a long argument that does not end.
-For a century it split French east from English west.
+For a century, it split the French east from the English west.
 Now it is overlap, Portuguese chicken smoke, Jewish delis, Vietnamese bakeries, bars that try hard or do not try at all.
 I start with a snack, finish with a nightcap, and let the middle write itself.
 I usually stop at Le Lab for a stirred classic and a quick chat about bitters.

 Cocktail Bars Worth the Trip